 French tests accepted by universities in Canada

-5. Gather the rest of your application documents
+5. Gather the rest of your university application documents

-Each university sets its own admission requirements but here are the ones you're most likely to need:
+Each university sets its own admission requirements but here are the most common ones:

 - Graduation certificate/diploma